1109LLL/1109LLL/README.md

 # 👋 Hi!

 Welcome to my Github profile!
-I am Software Developer with great passion in Full Stack and Machine Learning.
+I am a Software Developer with great passion in Full Stack and Machine Learning.

 # 🧑‍💻 My open source repos